Jamie Koe

-Jamie Koe (born November 3, 1977 in Yellowknife, Northwest Territories) is a Canadian curler.
+Jamie Koe (born November 3, 1977) is a Canadian curler.
 He has played in 14 Briers, representing the Northwest Territories/Yukon team and three Briers representing just the Northwest Territories.
 At the 2012 Brier, he became the first skip from Canada's north to make the playoffs at the Brier since the addition of the playoffs in 1980.

 He is the younger brother of Alberta curler Kevin Koe and twin brother of Territories champion Kerry Galusha.

 Career

 Junior career

 Koe played in five straight Canadian Junior Curling Championships, from 1994 to 1998.
 In 1994, he played third for his brother, Kevin, representing the Yukon/Northwest Territories team.
 The rink lost in the final to Alberta.
 In 1995, Kevin graduated from juniors, leaving Jamie to skip the team.
-He would skip the Territories to a 2-9 record at the 1995 Canadian Juniors.
+He would skip the Territories to a 2–9 record at the 1995 Canadian Juniors.
 In 1996, each territory got their own team, and Koe would skip the Northwest Territories team.
-The rink finished the round robin with a 7-5 record, and would win one and lose one tiebreaker match.
+The rink finished the round robin with a 7–5 record, and would win one and lose one tiebreaker match.
 In 1997, Koe's Northwest Territories team finished the round robin in 2nd place at 8-4, but lost to Ontario's John Morris in the semifinal.
-In his final juniors, in 1998, Koe missed the playoffs, skipping the Northwest Territories to a 5-7 record.
+In his final juniors, in 1998, Koe missed the playoffs, skipping the Northwest Territories to a 5–7 record.